• Skip to content

 • Disability

-What to do when you feel you might hurt your child
+What to do if you’re worried you might hurt your child

-• Stop yourself from reacting immediately.
-If you’re holding your child, put them down gently where they’re safe.
+• If you’re holding your child, put them down gently where they’re safe.

-• If someone else who also cares for your child is nearby, ask them to take over for a while – for example, your partner, if you have one, or a trusted friend.
+• If someone else who also cares for your child is nearby, ask them to take over for a while – for example, your partner, a trusted friend or a neighbour.

-• Call someone to talk you through the moment, like a family member, a friend or a parenting helpline.
+• Call someone to talk you through the moment, like a family member, a friend, Lifeline (131 114), or a parenting helpline.

 • Think about what has happened and how it’s affecting you and your child.